javierrcc522/Future_plans/ReadME.md

 * _15. Writing test to my future projects so I can get used to what the real world programming development is like._

 * _16. Make a StackOverFlow account.
-Answer and ask questions there._
+Answer and ask questions there, also be descriptive._

 * _17. Work on open source projects at least 1 every 2 months._ [Open/Source](https://github.com/search?q=label:hacktoberfest+state:open+type:issue)